citrusbolt/pokeheliodor/README.md

 * Pokémon have slight differences in coloration that varies with the individual.
 * Eggs are colored based on the Type(s) of the Pokémon inside.
 * A system similar to Pass/O/Rotom Power has been added and can be accessed through the Power Pad, a Key Item found in the Bag by default.
+* The Trainer Card can be customized at a terminal in Pokémon Centers.
+    * When linking with Pokémon Ruby, Sapphire, FireRed, and LeafGreen other player's Trainer Cards are displayed as they are in the player's game.
+* Numerous aspects of the graphical style have been changed.
+* Event tickets can be shared with other players via Mystery Gift and Record Mixing.
 * The real-time clock effects the world visually.
 * Trading restrictions with all Generation 3 games besides Pokémon XD: Gale of Darkness have been removed.
 * A Premier Ball can be obtained as a gift for every 10 Poké Balls (of any kind) purchased at the Poké Mart.